Skip to main content

 • “What they have done though is create an atmosphere that reeks of the 80s in every way.”

-• “Instead of the serious atmosphere of martial arts films and Hokuto no Ken/Mad Max-inspired post-apocalyptic world, this game feels like a parody full of cringey references to 80s pop culture and other old games.”
+• “Instead of the serious atmosphere of martial arts films and a post-apocalyptic world inspired by Hokuto no Ken and Mad Max, this game feels like a parody full of cringey references to 80s pop culture and other old games.”

 • “The over-the-top atmosphere not only taps into your happy memories, but introduces a layer of ridiculousness that wasn't present in the original game.”